-What began as a personal project documenting his local beer scene, developed into a larger exploration of the county’s brewing culture, and thus Beer Yorkshire was born.
+What began as a personal project documenting his local beer scene has developed into a larger exploration of the county’s brewing culture and resulted in Beer Yorkshire.
 Following a series of successful exhibitions for Leeds Beer Week, Mark sought to further develop this concept and approached us to work with him on the production of a book.

 Built on tradition and driven by innovation, Yorkshire hosts some of the beer industry’s foremost purveyors and producers.
 From breweries to bottle shops, it’s a story characterised by the strong and fiercely independent people who make the beer scene what it is.
 Beer Yorkshire is a celebration of an industry which, in the face of adversity, has not only survived, but thrived - buoyed by our insatiable thirst for good beer.

-Everyone who pledges will get their name printed in the book, with additional rewards offered depending on you pledge level.
-These range from a signed copies of the book, to limited edition prints and book covers.
+Everyone who pledges will get their name printed in the book, with additional rewards offered depending on your pledge level.
+These range from signed copies of the book, to limited edition prints and book covers.

-As a self-confessed beer geek, it was only a matter of time before he sought to combine these two pursuits and approached us to work on the magazine.
-Since then, Mark has contributed to four volumes of Hop & Barley, on features including our tenth anniversary special on Thornbridge Brewery and an extended exploration of the Leeds beer scene.
+As a self-confessed “beer geek”, it was only a matter of time before he sought to combine these two pursuits and approached us to work on the magazine.
+Since then, Mark has contributed to four volumes of Hop & Barley, on features including our special article celebrating Thornbridge Brewery’s tenth anniversary and an extended exploration of the Leeds beer scene.